-Healthy ageing, chronic disease management and the potential contribution CAM April 2011
+Healthy ageing, chronic disease management The potential contribution of CAM, April 2011

 The current disease-driven, reactive healthcare system gives only minor attention to prevention and the promotion of patients’ health.
 In general, physicians are paid far more for technological intervention than for counselling their patients about lifestyle or other predisposing factors.
 Other approaches to maintaining health and preventing illness, such as those of Complementary and Alternative Medicine, are currently inadequately used.

 For the proposed healthy ageing targets of the Innovation Partnership to be achieved, a paradigm shift in the approach to the provision of healthcare will be necessary.
-It is necessary to explore this in some detail and to outline the role complementary and alternative medicine, CAM, can play in this transformation.
+It is required to explore this in some detail and to outline the role complementary and alternative medicine (CAM) can play in this transformation.

-Healthy Ageing requires a focus on societal health education, healthy lifestyles, and a reorientation of our existing primary care system.
-Current gaps in healthcare service provision should be addressed through extending the system to include the concept of salutogenesis and the holistic approach of Complementary and Alternative Medicine (CAM), with the integration of CAM methods.
-CAM’s twin objectives of maintaining health and treating illness in an individualised way, where the focus is on salutogenesis, and sustainable and safe treatment of illness, are inherently geared to supporting healthy active longevity, maintaining good health, and strengthening health for resistance to health threats.
+Healthy Ageing requires a focus on societal health education, healthy lifestyles and a reorientation of our existing primary care system.
+Current gaps in healthcare service provision should be addressed through extending the system to include the concept of salutogenesis and the holistic approach of CAM with the integration of CAM methods.
+CAM’s twin objectives of maintaining health and treating illness in an individualised way.
+Its focus, on salutogenesis and sustainable and safe treatment of illness, are inherently geared to supporting healthy active longevity, maintaining good health and strengthening health for resistance to health threats.